-All accidents/claims MUST be reported within 24 hours, whether you want to make a claim or not, and whether your fault or not.
+All accidents/claims MUST be reported within 24 hours, whether you wish to make a claim or not, and whether it may be your fault or not.
 Failing to report an accident or claim can expose you to charges and expenses for which you are personally liable and could result in your insurance being invalid.

-Calls to the 0800 numbers are free.
-The cost to call an 0345 number is the same as calling a normal local or national landline.
+The cost to call an 0344, 0345 or 0330 number is the same as calling a normal local or national landline.

-If you have been involved in an accident with a Premier policyholder and you believe them to be at fault, please contact our Claims team immediately and we will arrange for the recovery and repair of your car and supply you with a temporary replacement vehicle while the work is being completed.
+If you have been involved in an accident with a Premier Underwriting policyholder and you believe them to be at fault, please contact our Claims team immediately.
+Where they are determined to be at fault, we will arrange for the recovery and repair of your car.
+We will also supply you with a temporary replacement vehicle while the work is being completed.

 If you are involved in any incident involving an injury to any person or damage to any other vehicle or property, you must stop.
 Give your name, address and insurance details to anyone who has a good reason for asking and get the same details of any other person who was involved in the accident.